katekaho/project-guppi/README.md

 * pip (should should be installed along with Python but to check, type `pip -V`)

+* ipython (install with `pip install ipython`)

 * [git](https://git-scm.com/downloads)

 ### Installation

-#### Clone project guppi to a directory of your choice
+#### Clone project guppi into the ipython startup directory
-Make sure to put it somewhere you can easily access again, as you will need to add files to GUPPI during setup, as well as reference the path to the extension from where you run Jupyter Notebooks
+Typically the default folder will be in $HOME/.config/ipython/profile_default/startup on Linux, or $HOME/.ipython/profile_default/startup elsewhere

 ```
 git clone https://github.com/katekaho/project-guppi.git
 ```

+#### Rename the guppi directory to project_guppi
+Python does not recognize dashes in a folder name as an identifier

 #### Move into guppi directory

 ```
-cd project-guppi
+cd project_guppi
 ```

+#### Move the `guppi_setup.py` file into the parent directory
+Move the `guppi_setup.py` into the `startup` directory.
+This will ensure that guppi is loaded each time the ipython kernel starts up

-#### Pip install the required Python packages
+#### Navigate back to the guppi directory and Pip install the required Python packages
 If you have both Python 2 and 3 installed, you may have to type pip3 instead of pip

 ```
-pip install -r setup/req.txt
+pip install -r src/setup/req.txt
 ```

 #### Open Jupyter Notebook